 A fixed bridge is a non-removable dental appliance that usually involves two or more teeth on each side of a space where there once was a tooth or teeth.
 Therefore the term “bridge,” as it crosses from one tooth to another.
 These anchor teeth are referred to as abutment teeth.
 The tooth or teeth which are replaced are called pontics.
 The fixed bridge may be supported by either natural teeth or implants as the abutments.
 The bridge is most often made of porcelain and can be very aesthetic or it can be made of solid gold.

-Other than aesthetic reasons such as restoring the alignment of your teeth, your smile is restored, and no missing teeth show.
-It enhances your chewing ability, and can even help with speech.
-A fixed bridge also maintains the positions of the abutment teeth as well as others in the area, and, as mentioned above, it also improves your overall bite and chewing efficiency.
+The aesthetic benefits of a fixed bridge includes restoring the alignment of your teeth, your smile is restored, and no missing teeth show.
+Beyond aesthetics, it enhances your chewing ability, and can even help with speech.
+A fixed bridge also maintains the positions of the abutment teeth as well as others in the area.
+As mentioned above, it also improves your overall bite and chewing efficiency.

 The fixed bridge as described above is by far the most common type and is called the traditional fixed bridge.
 It involves placing a full crown or crowns on either side of the space of gap, created by missing teeth, and then fusing the appropriate number of pontics to the crowns.
 It is all one-piece and is cemented permanently in the mouth.